ferasbg/crypton/src/README.md

 - model under-fitting is a risk both due to the epoch size (1 due to round equivalency given partition) and given adversarial input data state
 - SGD and FedAvg are non-adaptive strategies.
 - We hold certain variables constant to measure the effectiveness of certain algorithms within our methods.
 This is more useful to keep in mind of when writing the observations/understandings in the discussion.
+- Secure gRPC to secure the server-client channels, apply differential privacy to the data across all the corruption types, apply certification algorithms, then apply formal verification algorithm that unifies graph technique
 ## Tables
 - Hyperparameters (Configuration)
 - Method-Wise Feature Comparison